From Mark Thompson:

 First, it would be naïve to assume that temptation will never touch you here.

-Second, out of love for others I urge you to play a part in making this ‘what we do around here’, so that it is that much easier for a struggling brother or sister to receive this help.
+Second, out of love for others, so that it is that much easier for a struggling brother or sister to receive this help.
+This program will work best when all of us are involved.

 I do not think it is too much to say that if we work together at this there may well be marriages and ministries saved.
 I hope that you will act as soon as possible.